AntoniRk/project_centre/README.md

 # Project Lobby
+## React, TypeScript, React Router, React DnD
+### Current projects
+- To Do List
+- User LDAP search engine

-A simple project that uses React Router to navigate between already created projects or new ones created under this project.
+A simple project that uses React Router to navigate between already created projects and new ones created under this project.

 ### `npm start`